sebastianheyn/felicityess2mqtt/README.md

   - `wlan1` connects directly to the battery's Wi-Fi (static IP, no internet).
 - The script handles Wi-Fi connection management automatically.
 - I have put the script into /usr/local/bin/

+---
+## Features

+- Sets up and connects `wlan1` to the battery's Wi-Fi network using a static IP (no gateway).
+- Requests real-time battery status via TCP connection and parses the data.
+- Publishes the extracted values (voltage, current, SoC, temperature, cell voltages) to an MQTT broker.

+---

 ## Dependencies